foxt451/snowflake-uploader/.actor/README.md

 # Input

 The most important options for this scraper are connection options and datasetId.
 Other options allow you to manipualte your table schema and transform acquired json rows from the dataset.
+If you decide to set up a webhook for some scraper, it will by default post the default dataset id, so in this case you may omit it.

+It might be convenient to set up a separate task with connection options.
+Then you'll be able to use a default webhook without modifying the payload at all.